-Answer: Actually for this kind of trekking is suitable for keen trekkers/walkers who are able to walk around 4 or 5 hours in a day, with a light weight day pack.
-For this trekking if you have about little experience would be better.Question: What kind of accommodation can I expect on upper dolpo tent trekking?
+Answer: Actually for this kind of trekking is suitable for keen trekkers/walkers who are able to walk around 4 or 5 hours in a day, with a lightweight day pack.
+For this trekking, if you have about the little experience would be better.Question: What kind of accommodation can I expect on upper dolpo tent trekking?

 Answer: We provide you tourist standard accommodation in Kathmandu and Tented accommodation during the trekking routes.
 However we recommend you to take your own sleeping bags if you have one with you otherwise, you may rent it while you are in Kathmandu.Question: What kind of food can I expect in this trek?

 Answer: During the tented camping trekking, our professional cook prepare a delicious range of mostly vegetarian such as Pasta, tuna bakes, noodles, potatoes, eggs, dhal bhat, bread, soups, fresh vegetables (variety depends on the season.Question: What opportunities will I have for a shower along Upper dolpo trekking?